BiteDasher/skuf/README.md

 > **Server** — a computer with the `SMB` server running. <br>
 > **Client** — a computer that will boot the system from the `server` over the network using a cable <br>

 You have a USB flash drive/CD/DVD with an ISO image of `skuflinux` on it.
 You have two PCs in your room/college/office.
 First one is the one you will be sitting at.
 The other one is running SMB server with a directory that **you have write access to**.
-That directory contains filesystem image with the Arch Linux distribution and the `skuf` package installed.
+That directory contains filesystem image with the Arch Linux distribution and the `skuf` package installed on it.

 ### Step 1: Loading kernel and initramfs from SMB server
 After booting from USB drive with `skuflinux` you will be prompted to enter SMB server address and port, user credentials and path to filesystem image.
 Now SKUF script will do the following: